patrickhuber/patrickhuber.github.io/_posts/20203-07-24-go-advanced-types.md

 I've been musing about type systems in go and creating libraries and patterns that I feel fill gaps in the language.

 This article serves as documentation of what I've discovered as well as a foundation of material I use in my wasm experimentation library [here](https://github.com/patrickhuber/go-wasm).
 I ran into various issues modeling the ideas of the wasm type system and wasm component model in go.
-Utilizing the ideas in this article, I was able to create better representations that I felt better captured the domain.
+Utilizing the ideas in this article, I was able to create better representations that I felt did a better job capturing the domain.

 # Enums